sjbennett123/polarlarp/content/rules/playtest/_playtest_list.md

 draft: false
 ---

+## In use at polar

-Properties (estates)
+- Properties (estates)
-Workshops
+- Workshops
-Foam Weapon
+- Foam Weapon
-PvE Celestial
+- PvE Celestial
-Unified refitting
+- Unified refitting

 |name|date released|In use at Polar |